fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 ### General

 The following general rules are applied to all functions
- - New function should be implemented in List, Array, Seq modules
+ - New functions should be implemented in List, Array, Seq modules
- - All functions should not mutate the input collection
  - All functions should have a variant with a [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random) parameter
- - Shared thread-safe Random instance should be used for all basic functions.
+ - Shared thread-safe Random instance should be used for all basic functions

 ### Shuffle